csccm-iitd/G-Waveformer_CardioVascular/README.md

 # Geometry adaptive waveformer for modeling cardiovascular dynamics
 This repository implements the Geometry-Adaptive Waveformer, a novel framework for predicting blood flow dynamics in complex cardiovascular geometries.
-The method addresses challenges posed by irregular anatomical domains and the dynamic nature of hemodynamic responses, combining geometric learning with temporal modeling.
+The method addresses challenges posed by irregular anatomical domains and the dynamic nature of hemodynamic responses, combining geometric adaptation with temporal modeling.

 1. Install python packages pytorch, numpy, pandas, matplotlib, einops, torch_scatter, torch_cluster, etc.